-According to Dr Kaushiki Dwivedee, Head of the Department - Obstetrics & Gynecology and Sr. Consultant - Reproductive medicine (IVF), Artemis Hospitals, India, “Physical exertion and late work hours are activities that increase stress.
-Stress, in turn, has a direct bearing on inversely decreasing the fertility.
-Also, various hormones which aid fertility, get disturbed because of altered sleeping pattern due to late working hours."
+According to Dr Kaushiki Dwivedee, Head of the Department – Obstetrics & Gynecology and Sr. Consultant – Reproductive medicine (IVF), Artemis Hospitals, India, “Physical exertion and late work hours are activities that increase stress.
+Stress, in turn, has a direct bearing on inversely decreasing fertility.
+Also, various hormones which aid fertility, get disturbed because of altered sleeping pattern due to late working hours.”

 Women with physically exerting jobs, who went in for IVF, had a low total reserve of eggs.
 Moreover, they had fewer mature eggs.
 A similar pattern was found in women who had late night shifts or rotating shifts.

-But then, are these the only factors which affect fertility in a woman?
-According to Dr Dwivedee, "Age is the single most important factor.
+But then, are these the only factors that affect fertility in a woman?
+According to Dr Dwivedee, “Age is the single most important factor.
 Subfertility is directly proportional to the age of the mother at conception.
-Apart from that, smoking, alcoholism, weight gain, cancer therapy, and certain childhood diseases can be responsible for fertility issues in women."
+Apart from that, smoking, alcoholism, weight gain, cancer therapy, and certain childhood diseases can be responsible for fertility issues in women.”

 She suggests that couples can try to maintain a healthy lifestyle.
 To begin with, try maintaining an optimal body mass index, avoid smoking, alcohol, late nights, ensure 8-hours of proper sleep and eat a healthy, balanced diet.
 “If couples decide to delay conception due to any reason, they should consider getting the woman’s eggs frozen for later use.
 Eggs frozen when the woman is 30, will remain 30, even if she opts to go for IVF at 40, thus increasing the success rate,” adds the doctor.
 If you are considering using IVF to conceive a baby, here are certain things you must keep in mind: